groverburger/g3d/README.md

 - Use basic first person movement with `FirstPersonCameraMovement(dt)` and `FirstPersonCameraLook(dx,dy)`

 For more information, check out the `model.lua` and `camera.lua` files.

+## Collision Detection

+Please use the [CPML](https://github.com/excessive/cpml) library or refer to [3DreamEngine](https://github.com/3dreamengine/3DreamEngine) for their 3D collision code.
+Mozilla also has a [nice article](https://developer.mozilla.org/en-US/docs/Games/Techniques/3D_collision_detection) on basic 3D collision detection. g3d no longer offers collision detection, instead focusing only on making 3D rendering as simple as possible.